 2.5 How is the provision of legal assistance and free legal aid for victims of THB funded?
 Do victims have to pay a fee to obtain legal assistance or start a procedure, or are there other financial barriers in place?
 If yes, please specify the amount(s).

-As noted above the State Fund offers free legal services to the victims/ victims of abuse/alleged victims of human trafficking and after their enrollment in the State Funds’ Shelters or Crisis Centers, depending on the their will, the State Fund provides free legal services.
+As noted above, the State Fund offers free legal services to the victims/ victims of abuse/alleged victims of human trafficking and after their enrollment in the State Funds’ Shelters or Crisis Centers, depending on their will, the State Fund provides free legal services.
 (See Attachment 1-5).
-According to the regulations of the State Fund, Article 6 Paragraph 2 Subparagraph "b1", approved by the Government of Georgia (See attachment 8), in accordance with Georgian legislation, the director of the State Fund assigns the staff legal authority to protect the legitimate interests of the beneficiary in the relevant investigative and / or judicial institutions.
+According to the regulations of the State Fund, Article 6 Paragraph 2 Subparagraph "b1", approved by the Government of Georgia (See attachment 8), in accordance with Georgian legislation, director of the State Fund assigns to staff legal authority to protect the legitimate interests of beneficiary in the relevant investigative and / or judicial institutions.
 Legal services include representation/advocacy in court / law enforcement agencies, as well as preparation of civil case appeal (including compensation for damages) and legal consultations on legal procedures for adopting one-time state compensation.
-According to the rules prescribed by the legislation of Georgia, legal services of the State Fund shall be provided to any person who has the legal status of a victim/ victim of abuse /alleged victim of human trafficking.
-The services are provided regardless person's immigration status or the form of exploitation performed on the person.
-This service of the state Fund shall be equally distributed to the adult and minor victims of human trafficking.
+According to the rules prescribed by the legislation of Georgia, legal services of the State Fund are provided to any person who has the legal status of a victim/ victim of abuse /alleged victim of human trafficking.
+The services are provided regardless person's immigration status or the form of exploitation.
+These services of the State Fund are equally distributed to the adult and minor victims of human trafficking.
 There is no exceptional rule in the Georgian legislation in this regard, except the procedures for child protection (referral) approved by the Government of Georgia resolution (see attachment 9), Article 9, which establishes the obligation to the institutions, where the child is placed, to immediately provide information regarding the child, including by the telephone notice to the territorial unit of the Social Service Agency on the same working day and if the placement occurs during the holiday- the next working day.
-Based on that, in case of receiving child beneficiary in the services of the State Fund, the information is provided to the Social Service Agency and together with them, as in custodial care agreement with the authority in charge, planning and delivery of services are implemented, including the part of the legal services.
+Based on that, in case of receiving child beneficiary in the services of the State Fund, information is provided to the Social Service Agency and together with them, as in custodial care agreement with the authority in charge, services are planned and delivered, , including legal services.
 Lawyers of central office and Structural Units (Shelters and Crisis Centers) of the State Fund are annually participating in the trainings organized by the State Fund and/or partner organizations on issues related to legal services and legal representation.
-In addition, we note that the legal services of the State Fund are free for beneficiaries and financed from the State Funds’ budget.
+In addition, we should note that the legal services of the State Fund are free for beneficiaries and financed from the State budget.

 Compensation from the perpetrators (Article 15)